geoneo1/SimpleWebcomicTheme/SWC_FAQS.md

 <a name="Disqus">
 ###Is there a way to add Disqus on the homepage?
-Disqus comments only appear on the individual post pages because they require a unique URL.
+Disqus comments only appear on the individual posts because they require a unique URL.
 If they were to appear on the homepage, when you add a new post, any previous comments will still be visible.
 Which may result in unrelated comments.

 If you still want it to appear on the homepage, there is a way but it would mean the comments will show on all pages, including any custom pages.